 According to published reports NFL commissioner Roger Goodell indicated he considered the investigation over after his meeting with Walsh on Tuesday.

 All I have to say is that if he’s planning on wasting time and energy figuring out what fans already know, then be my guest.
-I’m personally looking forward to reading about other teams who used similar tactics so the rest of the world realize that all NFL coaches use some method of signal stealing.
-The thing that leaves me shaking my head is that the everyone acts like New England was the only one capable of this.
+I’m personally looking forward to reading about other teams who used similar tactics so the rest of the world realizes that all NFL coaches use some method of signal stealing.
+The thing that leaves me shaking my head is that everyone acts like New England was the only one capable of this.
 It’s ridiculous.

 Now Specter seems to be hell-bent on crucifying the guy who beat his team in Superbowl XXXIX.
-Unfortunately he will need to be intelligent enough to realize that the Mitchell report was a blanket investigation, and he will only take a negative spotlight away from the team he seems to be trying to destroy as more and more teams would probably be found using tactics that likely date back into the early years of the league.
+Unfortunately, he will need to be intelligent enough to realize that the Mitchell report was a blanket investigation, and he will only take a negative spotlight away from the team he seems to be trying to destroy as more and more teams would probably be found using tactics that likely date back into the early years of the league.

-But as a New England fan this is one of the few things I agree with him on.
+But as a New England fan, this is one of the few things I agree with him on.
 I said this a while ago and will say it again, fair is fair.
-I honestly thought that there would have been a broader investigation when this all started back in September, but instead it focused only on the Patriots.
+I honestly thought that there would have been a broader investigation when this all started back in September, but instead, it focused only on the Patriots.
 I truly believed that commissioner Roger Goodell dropped the ball and instead used New England to send a message to the rest of the league because he knew that the Patriots weren’t the only ones doing it.
 They were the only ones foolish enough to get caught.

 So bring it on.
-Let the names of the rest of teams be revealed, and when it’s realized that nearly the entire league has a guy in the stands or on the sidelines who’s wearing a mustache and glasses and trying to figure out what their opponent is doing it will only make this matter disappear even more.
+Let the names of the rest of the teams be revealed, and when it’s realized that nearly the entire league has a guy in the stands or on the sidelines who’s wearing a mustache and glasses and trying to figure out what their opponent is doing it will only make this matter disappear even more.

-Hopefully Spector realizes what it is he’s asking for.
+Hopefully, Spector realizes what it is he’s asking for.
 Just imagine….how nice would it be if an investigation revealed his beloved Eagles used cameras against the Patriots in Superbowl XXXIX?
 One can only hope.